-Scharf-Norton Center for Constitutional Litigation, the Institute litigates and occasionally files amicus briefs when its or its clients' objectives are directly implicated.
+The Goldwater Institute was established in 1988 as a nonpartisan public policy and research foundation dedicated to advancing the principles of limited government. economic freedom. and individual responsibility through litigation, research papers, editorials, policy briefings, and forums.
+Through its Scharf-Norton Center for Constitutional Litigation, the Institute litigates and occasionally files amicus briefs when it or its clients' objectives are directly implicated.
 The Goldwater Institute seeks to enforce the features of our state and federal constitutions that protect individual rights, including the rights to free speech and free association.
-To this end, the Institute is engaged in policy research and analysis pertaining to union fees and dues, professional licensing fees, and related issues.
-Additionally, the Goldwater Institute currently represents a member of the South Dakota State Bar in a challenge to the constitutionality of compulsory member dues in that state.
+To this end, the Institute is engaged in policy research and pertaining to union analysis fees and dues. professional licensing fees, and related issues.
+Additionally, the Goldwater Institute is currently representing a member of the South Dakota State Bar in a challenge to the constitutionality of compulsory member dues in that state.
 See Fleck v.
-Wetch, Case No. 16-1564 (8th Cir.).
+Wetch, Case No. 16-1564 (8th Cir. filed Mar.
+3, 2016).